You bet it is and the better the content the more likely your website page will rank.

 This is a great question and while there is no definitive answer for this each page in our opinion should be between 500-1500 words depending on the nature of the topic.
-Obviously, if your in the medical field and your writing about some research or important medical breakthrough, the copy required will be more than if your a electrician talking about a service your offering.
-Needless to say, it doesn’t matter what industry or niche your in, the content has to be informative and answer the readers questions.
+Obviously, if you’re in the medical field and your writing about some research or important medical breakthrough, the copy required will be more than if your an electrician talking about service your offering.
+Needless to say, it doesn’t matter what industry or niche you’re in, the content has to be informative and answer the reader’s questions.

 Featured snippets and questions

 If your wondering what to address when writing copy Google has made it easy for you by providing featured snippets and questions.
 For example when I search ‘ how much should I pay for SEO’ I get a list of questions that people also ask about this topic.
-So, ideally you should also be addressing these type of questions in your web page.
+So, ideally, you should also be addressing these type of questions on your web page.

 Having said that I should really address a few more questions as per Google’s recommendation so here goes…..

 What is high-quality content?

 It’s content written to answer users specific questions and not written specifically for ranking.
 The copy should be topic-specific, unique and not syndicated on many other sites.